not indexed, quotes 1 2

 O. thru the looking glass quote ...

 1. "A slow sort of country!" said the Queen.
+"Now, here, you

-you can do, to keep in the
+see, it takes all the running you can do, to keep in the

-to get somewhere else, you must
+same place.
+If you want to get somewhere else, you must

 run twice as fast as that."